The Dodge Charger is a model of automobile marketed by Dodge in various forms over eight generations since 1966.

 The SRT-8 was not produced for the 2011 model year.

 The 2012 year featured a new eight-speed automatic transmission to the V6 model.
-The SRT-8 to returned the model lineup.
+The SRT-8 returned to the model lineup.
 AWD was also added to the V6, making AWD available on all but the SRT-8 model.

-For the 2012 through 2018 model years, the Super Bee platform (Later called Scat Pack 15+) was available, using features seen in regular SRT-8 models with accessories and badges reminiscent of the 1960s and 1970s muscle car.
+For the 2012 through 2018 model years, the Super Bee platform (later called Scat Pack 15+) was available, using features seen in regular SRT-8 models with accessories and badges reminiscent of the 1960s and 1970s muscle car.
 These included a 6.4 L engine rated at 470 hp (350 kW; 477 PS) and had four-piston Brembo calipers, slotted rotors, paddle shifters, SRT launch features (such as 0-60 timing, Live G-Force readings, and ¼ and ⅛ mile drag timers), custom seat embroidery as well as other features.

 The 2014 Pursuit model no longer included chrome exhaust tip extensions, as they often scraped during maneuvers over medians.